A popular website about purported natural treatments for cancer has an article which alleges the following:

 No human studies have been done and even the lab research is quite limited.
 It seems there are many other far more promising compounds being researched today which are not found in frankincense.

 The oil should be used for aromatherapy and the resin gum is great for incense.
-That’s the best way to use it.
+As of today, those are all that frankincense is good for.
+It should NOT be used for any disease.